 Of course, the nearby Heathrow Airport is the jewel in London’s crown, handling over 72 million passengers a year.
 That figure is expected to double when the third runway and sixth terminal are built between 2025 and 2029.

-Art aficionados will enjoy the Tate Modern and Tate Britain galleries, home to both modern and conventional art from the sixteenth century onwards.
+Wind down from your Heathrow flight by taking a trip to the Tate Modern and Tate Britain galleries, home to both modern and conventional art from the sixteenth century onwards.
 The National Portrait Gallery is also a valuable addition to your tour of the capital.
 The former two are located in the SW1 postcode district, on the south bank of the Thames, whereas the Portrait Gallery sits to the north of the river near Trafalgar Square.